grafana/rollout-operator/README.md

 ## How it works

-The operator coordinate the rollout of pods belonging to `StatefulSets` with the `rollout-group` label and update strategy set to `OnDelete`.
+The operator coordinates the rollout of pods belonging to `StatefulSets` with the `rollout-group` label and updates strategy set to `OnDelete`.
 The label value should identify the group of StatefulSets to which the StatefulSet belongs to.

 For example, given the following StatefulSets in a namespace:
 - `ingester-zone-a` with `rollout-group: ingester`